patrykpanek/patrykpanek/README.md

 ## Hi, I’m Patryk Panek - Junior Front-end Dev! 👋
 My name is Patryk.
-I have 26 years old and graduated from University of Technologies in Opole in the field of computer science.
+I have 27 years old and graduated from University of Technologies in Opole in the field of computer science.

 - 👀 I’m interested in frontend technologies and JavaScript ecosystem.
-- 🌱 I’m currently learning React.js(in progress).
+- 🌱 I’m currently learning everything that is related with React.
 - 💞️ I’m looking to collaborate on some frontend topics.
 - 📫 How to reach me: patrykpanekpk@gmail.com.